afeins19/obsdian/classNotes/(497) Computer Vision/week_5/lab3/lab - 3.md

 In this lab, the goal was to implement a color tracking algorithm to distinguish between red and non red objects on the screen.
-The alogrithm will place a centroid in each red object the screen as well as a bounding box around the object
+The algorithm will place a centroid in each red object the screen as well as a bounding box around the object

 # Algorithm
 the algorithm works in the following way: first we separate the image into color intensity matrices for each pixel value color.
 This lets us compare color intensities for each pixel color (Red, Green, Blue) for each pixel in the original image.
 We then apply the following heuristic: